Bugs Matter 2026: Popular UK Insect Survey crosses the Channel

 Please note that this is currently a beta (test) version and there are still some tweaks to make.

-Extending the survey into the Republic of Ireland for the 2025 season is supported by the Amazon Web Services (AWS) Imagine Grant ‘Go Further, Faster’ Award received by Bugs Matter at the end of 2024.
-This grant provides vital resources to non-profit organisations looking to deploy cloud technology as a central tool to achieve their mission goals, and is providing Bugs Matter with a combination of funding, cloud computing credits, and engagement with AWS technical specialists.
-This marks an important step in building a more complete picture of insect populations across the British Isles, and future expansion of the Bugs Matter survey.
+This expansion into France has been made possible thanks to the Amazon Web Services (AWS) Imagine Grant 'Go Further, Faster' Award received by Bugs Matter at the end of 2024.
+The grant provides vital resources to non-profit organisations looking to deploy cloud technology as a central tool to achieve their mission goals, and is providing Kent Wildlife Trust with a combination of unrestricted funding, cloud computing credits, and engagement with AWS technical specialists - marking an important step in building a more complete picture of insect populations across temperate Western Europe, and the future expansion of the Bugs Matter survey.

 We have created some free resources for you to print at home to help you remember to log your splats, including a print-out to stick on your fridge or front door, and a stand-up to put on your car dashboard when your car is parked.